 I said this before it was true.
 I said this when the only reason she took responsibility was because I stood over her and coached her through it.
 I said this even when her efforts made things worse as she toddled behind me imitating me cleaning it up.
 I said it to make it true.
 My husband and I gave her that self concept, “You are responsible” and we are still giving it to her because we are like Picard, we are saying, “Make it so.”

-The other thing is I would do is tell her that it’s ok to be little kid and to be messy.
+The other thing I would do is tell her that it’s OK to be a little kid and to be messy.
 I would say, “Yes, you are having trouble with X but that’s because you are X age and kids who are X age are learning about that.”
 So when my child was lamenting her propensity for messes, I would say, “You make messes because you are learning.
 You will get bigger and you will make fewer messes.
 Besides it doesn’t matter as long as you take responsibility for your messes, which you do.”

 I’m not trying to pretend that I didn’t tear out my hair or stomp around or holler because I did those things, too; after all I’m human.
 When I saw yet another roll of toilet paper ruined or another bar of soap squished into wet oblivion I sometimes did not behave with an iota of grace or patience.
-But we worked on it together and I trusted that if I say it often enough and gave her the tools, she would get better.
+But we worked on it together and I trusted that if I said it often enough and gave her the tools, she would get better.
 And happily she has.
 She’s still creative and she’s still messy but she’s also independently responsible about cleaning things up 99% (ok, maybe 96%) of the time.